syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 ## Launching the application in iOS with image editor

-To use the image editor inside iOS application, it requires some additional configurations as like below,
+To use the image editor inside iOS application, it requires some additional configurations such as,

 ### iOS

-To launch the image editor in iOS, call the SfImageEditorRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:
+To launch the image editor in iOS, call the `SfImageEditorRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:

 {% highlight C# %}